digicatapult/inteli-api/docs/tokenFormats/order.md

 }
 ```

-For the range of recipe input+output tokens in the order, the following restrictions will need to apply:
+For the range of `Recipe` input+output tokens in the order, the following restrictions will apply:

 ```json
 {